Lunar New Year in Manchester

 As these activities are organised by FCAM and are firmly rooted in traditional Chinese customs, this celebration is referred to as Chinese New Year.
 However, everyone celebrating the Lunar New Year is warmly welcomed to join in.

-Manchester Lunar New Year Fair 2026
+Manchester Lunar New Year Market 2026

 The fair brings together shopping, food, live performances and community events, creating a lively and welcoming atmosphere.
 Whether you’re visiting with children, meeting friends or simply looking for what’s on in Manchester, the Lunar New Year Fair offers plenty to see, taste and enjoy.